chaoren/vim-wordmotion/README.md

 TODO
 ====

-* Implement `aw` motion.
-Basically, `iw` plus any trailing spaces, or leading spaces if at end of line.
 * Detect if there are existing selections, and the direction of the existing selection.
 If the selection is backwards, `iw` needs to go backwards as well.
   If the current selection is contained within a word, expand to that word,